Improve your early years practice

 But if children are really engaged in something, don’t make it a one-off.
 Find a way to build it into your schedule for a longer time so that the children can remain engaged and take new learning experiences from it each time.

 Changing up your environment to address certain areas and improve areas that are being left unused is crucial to a successful continuous provision.
 Remember that change for change’s sake doesn’t benefit anyone.
 And also remember, that even if you - the adult - is bored and ready for change, that doesn’t mean the child is.

 As we’ve already explained, comfort is a crucial part of what makes repetition so important to children, and a constantly changing environment can make this comfort very difficult to find, especially for children who attend less regularly.

 That’s right, we do mean your reading skills.

-One thing you can do to improve the learning experience when you’re reading The Gruffalo for the millionth time is to try out different voices.
-It can really help children to interact and imitate the same ideas, and they are able to empathise more with the people in the story, understanding themselves more in the process.
+One thing you can do to improve the learning experience when you’re reading a book for the millionth time is to try out different voices.
+It can really help children to interact and imitate the same ideas, and they are able to empathize more with the people in the story, understanding themselves more in the process.
 Great for their emotional development.

 Another great idea is to talk to children about what’s going on, asking if the stories relate to anything in their real life and generally engaging them with the context of the story as much as possible.